NethServer/ns8-core/docs/core/agents.md

 another agent (e.g. `module/authmod2`).
 This is the corresponding Redis command:

     HSET roles/module/authmod2 module/mymod1 actionsreader

+Granted permissions are stored in Redis HASH keys with `roles/` prefix.
+For example the `roles/admin` key stores the granted permissions for the `admin` user, you can inspect it with this Redis
+command:

+    HGETALL roles/admin

+It works the same for a module.
+A module key is for example `roles/module/traefik1`:

+    HGETALL roles/module/traefik1

 If the module instance needs to run its own actions, extend the builtin role `selfadm`.
 A basic role definition is set up by the builtin step